Browse:

 There are several ways to find out if a work has been cited by others.
 Here are a few possibilities.

 When you look for articles on our website, you may notice that some articles have "cited by" information included in their catalogue record.
-If it's included you should see the Citations heading near the bottom of the article's record (see this example at the bottom):
+If it's included you should see the Citations heading near the bottom of the article's record (see this example):

 Clicking the "Citing this" link will show you sources indexed in the library's digital collection that cite the article.